 Blood test results.
-If you are involved in an accident, blood is sometimes drawn at the crash site or hospital.
+Blood is sometimes drawn at the crash site or the hospital, if you are in an accident.

-2. Or your normal faculties were impaired by alcohol and/or drugs (prescription, OTC or illegal) This is can be proven by:
+2. Or, your normal faculties were impaired by alcohol and/or drugs (prescription, OTC, or illegal.)
+This is can be proven by:

 Police officer observations.
-This is primarily a subjective determination based on factors such as: driving patterns, behavior, field sobriety testing, statements made, evidence of drinking or drugs and/or the smell of alcohol or marijuana.
+This is primarily a subjective determination based on factors such as: driving patterns, behavior, field sobriety testing, statements made, evidence of drinking or drugs, and/or the smell of alcohol or marijuana.

 Urine Test.
-This is often requested if there is a low breath test result; a urine test can detect drugs in the body.
+This is often requested if there is a low breath test result and a urine test can detect drugs in the body.

-Admissions by the defendant; statements made about drinking and/or drugs consumed.
+Admissions by the defendant, statements made about drinking and/or drugs consumed.

-Alcohol and/or drugs seized from the defendant or the vehicle: illegal, prescription or OTC.
+Alcohol and/or drugs seized from the defendant or the vehicle: illegal, prescription, or OTC.

-Chapter Two

-How to Avoid a DUI Arrest
+Chapter Two How to Avoid a DUI Arrest